 Then, estimate when things around your home might need repair or replacement based on their age and how much it might cost to replace them.
 Set aside money in savings to cover the costs, which you can spread out if you create a timeline for replacing things.

-Also make sure you have enough insurance coverage to protect you if disaster — such as a storm or fire — strikes.
+In addition to saving for general repairs, also make sure you have enough insurance coverage to protect you if disaster — such as a storm or fire — strikes.
 Ask your provider if you have guaranteed replacement coverage, which will pay the full cost to rebuild your home the way it was before the disaster, according to the Insurance Information Institute.

-Be aware that standard homeowners policies don't cover earthquakes and floods, according to III.
+Be aware that standard homeowner’s policies don’t cover earthquakes and floods, according to III.
 You have to buy additional earthquake coverage.
 And you can buy flood insurance through the National Flood Insurance Program.

 A car repair might not seem like a major financial emergency.
 But if the fix exceeds $1,000, it can be tough for some people to pay the bill, McClary said.
 “It can snowball and have a devastating effect on your finances,” he said.